-EPS Measure Revenues 10% or More Over Target Revenues of at Least Target But Not 10% or More Over Target Revenues of at Least 90% of Target But Less than Target Revenues of Under 90% of Target EPS 10% or more over Target 125% 115% 105% 62% EPS of at least Target but not 10% or more over Target 115% 100% 95% 50% EPS of at least 90% of Target but less than Target 105% 95% 85% 0% EPS under 90% of Target 62% 50% 0% 0%
+Revenues 10% or more over Target Revenues of at least Target but not 10% or more over Target Revenues of at least 90% of Target but less than Target Revenues of under 90% of Target EPS Measure EPS 10% or more over Target 125% 115% 105% 62% EPS of at least Target but not 10% or more over Target 115% 100% 95% 50% EPS of at least 90% of Target but less than Target 105% 95% 85% 0% EPS under 90% of Target 62% 50% 0% 0%

-90% achievement of each target under the contingent stock performance awards was established as a threshold to that metric contributing to the ultimate award payout.
+90% achievement of each target under the contingent stock performance awards was established as a threshold to that metric contributing to the ultimate award payout under the contingent stock performance awards granted in 2009.
 Each stock performance award has a target number of shares of common stock, a portion of which may be earned by the recipient if the Company achieves at least 90% of the stated EPS and/or Revenue targets over the Performance Period.
 For example, 90% achievement of both of the performance metrics corresponds with a planned payout of 85% of the target number of shares.
 The actual number of shares to be received at the end of the Performance Period can be below or above the target number based on the actual levels of the target performance achieved against the two metrics.
 In all cases the Committee retains the right to reduce the number of actual shares received pursuant to any award to any level, including 0%, to the extent it believes the actual payout should be below the number called for by the award agreements.

-For the first grant of contingent stock performance awards, which were made in July of 2006, the performance period ended in December 2008.
-The table set forth below shows how the Company performed against the net revenues and EPS performance metrics set forth in the 2006 contingent stock performance awards.
-The revenue performance of 109% of target, and the EPS performance of 116% of target, together resulted in a payout under these contingent stock performance awards of 115% of target.
+For the grant of contingent stock performance awards made in early 2007, the three-year performance period ended in December 2009.
+Following the Committee's review and approval of the Company's performance under those awards, actual shares of stock were paid out under the 2007 stock awards in early 2010.
+The table set forth below shows how the Company performed against the net revenues and EPS performance metrics set forth in the 2007 contingent stock performance awards.
+The revenue performance of 111% of target, and the EPS performance of 123% of target, together resulted in a payout under these contingent stock performance awards of 125% of target.

-Actual Performance Under the 2006 Contingent Stock Performance Awards
+Actual Performance Under the 2007 Contingent Stock Performance Awards

-- Performance Performance % of Target
+Peri Performance % of Target 111%

-Cumulative Revenues \$ 8,812,335,000 \$ 9,639,416,000 109%
+Cumulative Revenues \$10,432,000,000 \$11,605,020,000

-Cumulative EPS \$ 4.33 \$ 5.02 116%
+Cumulative EPS \$ 5.08 \$ 6.27 123%